 The Company accounts for all stock-based payment awards granted to employees and nonemployees using a fair value method.
-The Company's stock-based payments include stock options and grants of Common Stock, including Common Stock subject to vesting.
+The Company's stock-based payments include stock options and grants of common stock, including common stock subject to vesting.
 The measurement date for both employee and nonemployee awards is the date of grant, and stock-based compensation costs are recognized as expense over the employees' requisite service period, which is the vesting period, on a straight-line basis.
+Stock-based compensation costs for nonemployees are recognized as expense over the vesting period on a straight-line basis.
 Stock-based compensation is classified in the accompanying consolidated statements of operations and comprehensive loss based on the department to which the related services are provided.